DiegoConcha017/Course-information/README.md

 ## Grading
 Course grades will be given using the standard six-level grading scale from 0 to 5.
 Your grade will be based on (1) weekly laboratory exercise summary write-ups, and (2) a course project (briefly described below).
 The weight of each item is given below.
-- 50% - Exercise write-ups (14 in total)
+- 60% - Exercise write-ups (13 total)
-- 50% - Final project report
+- 40% - Final project report

 Note: Deadlines for exercise write-ups and the term project are **firm** and given in the schedule on the following pages.
 Exercise write-ups will be due by the start of lab on the due date.
 If you anticipate you will not be able to submit any of these items by the given deadline, you should let me know as early as possible and must let me know at least one day in advance.
 Late write-ups will be marked down 25\% per day late, so please submit it on time.